FAQ's (scroll down for Wedding specific FAQ's)

 Can I print from the downloads?

-However I recommend using your online gallery provided by me for beautiful quality prints.
-The prices are very reasonable (an 8x10 is just $9!).
+Yes, you can if you choose to purchase a digital download from your gallery.
+It will come with a Personal Use License, however I recommend using your online gallery provided by me for beautiful quality prints.
+The prices are very reasonable (an 8x10 is just $14!).
 I can not guarantee quality of a non professional lab, and often, all the beautiful skin tones and color of my images are destroyed when using the wrong lab.

 Why are the Newborn Sessions so much more expensive than a regular one?
 Can't I just have a Newborn Mini?

 I wish newborn mini's were possible.
 Typically a newborn session lasts 3 hours.
 Newborns have a lot of needs that must be met, and photographing them in the sleeping poses requires a baby who is perfectly content and in a deep sleep.
 The first hour of the session is normally spent nursing/feeding, burping, changing, then wrapping and putting baby to sleep.
 Sometimes right when you think they are asleep, they poop and need to be changed, then they're UP and everything starts over again. :) This is totally normal, and often the session begins in hour two when baby finally konks out.
 So, the time is a factor, adding in the cost of all the wraps and props I provide, plus the extensive editing involved in a newborn session, results in the higher price.
 I am actually on the low end of what average (professional) newborn sessions cost.
 I also include the digital files!

 Can I edit, crop, colorize, sell, give away, or use the images commercially?